 Susan M. Daniels Disability Mentoring Hall of Fame

-The Hall of Fame's namesake, Susan M. Daniels, devoted her life to improving the lives of others with disabilities.
-As a person with a disability who achieved enormous professional and personal success, she had significant impact as a senior policy maker and as a mentor to hundreds of individuals.
+The Hall of Fame''s namesake, Susan M. Daniels, devoted her life to improving the lives of others with disabilities.
+As a person with a disability who achieved enormous professional and personal success, she had significant impact as a senior policy maker, as an inspirational speaker and teacher, and as a devoted mentor to hundreds of individuals.

-To celebrate the 25th anniversary of the Americans with Disabilities Act (ADA), the National Disability Mentoring Coalition has named 25 outstanding leaders as the first inductees into the Susan M. Daniels Disability Mentoring Hall of Fame.
-These inductees were selected for their demonstrated commitment to mentoring and for the impact of their contributions on improving the lives of people with disabilities.
+In 2015, the National Disability Mentoring Coalition named 25 outstanding leaders as the first inductees into the Susan M. Daniels Disability Mentoring Hall of Fame - 25 champions marking the 25th anniversary of the Americans with Disabilities Act.
+These inductees were selected for their demonstrated commitment to mentoring and for their impact on improving the lives of people with disabilities.